singchan/OLD-www.silex.me-2020/content/pages/home.md

 ---
 layout: home
 hero-slider:
-- 100% free website builder
+- A truly free website builder
-- Faster than wordpress website
+- A Wix for Makers
+- An Elementor for static sites
-- A free Elementor alternative
+- A hackable Unbounce
+- An Adobe muse successor
 hero-cta: <p><a href="./get-started" title="Get started with Silex website builder"><strong>Get
   started!</strong></a></p>
 hero-above: 'Are you looking for :'